HugoXOX3/PythonBitcoinMiner/README.md

 # Android & iOS

-The way to run this miner on Android and iOS is to run a Linux Terminal on them, like Termux & iSH.
+The way to run this miner on Android and iOS is to run a Linux Terminal on them namely Termux & iSH.

 ---